charismamamet/portfolio/README.md

 # Portfolio
 Hey, thanks for reading this readme.
 This portfolio folder contains both dummy project and actual project that i've done.

+If you're interested to talk about these projects personally, please contact me through [LinkedIn](https://www.linkedin.com/in/charismarahmat)

 ## 🧙 SQL Analytics rAthena